 If you got into a car accident with a bicycle and were not at fault, let us help you.

 Every car accident is different.
 There are many factors that determine a person’s level of liability, and that liability could be diminished, depending on the circumstances.

-At Carey, Leisure & Neal, we have over three decades of combined experience successfully representing clients involved in car accidents.
+At Carey Leisure Carney, we have over three decades of combined experience successfully representing clients involved in car accidents.
 All of our attorneys are accessible and Board Certified in civil trial law.

 Disclaimer: This blog is for informational purposes only and does not create an attorney/client relationship.